Elliott-001/Elliott-001/README.md

 ## 🌱 Currently Learning

-- analysis and visualisation using python, as well as statistical analysis using R
+- analysis and visualisation using python, and statistical analysis using R

 ## 🛠️ Technical Skillset